visual-framework/vf-core/tools/vf-component-library/src/site/guidance/browser-support.md

 For browser support, aim for content and functionality to be unobstructed on browsers released within the last five years and have JavaScript enabled; this is represents virtually all users of the EMBL sites (in excess of 99.9%).

-As a guiding rule, test for compatibility on any browser or device that represents more than 2% usage.

 As intended by the CSS specification, not all browsers, devices, or users render content to look exactly the same.
 Our aim is to create an accessible and visually consistent design across a broad range of clients, not pixel-perfect designs.
 Further, we build atop the basic functionality, adding progressive-enhancement features to newer classes of browsers and devices.

 ## Proactive and reactive support